 Parish Liturgical Ministries

-There are many opportunities to serve Saint Andrew Parish through a variety of liturgical ministries to our Church.
+There are many opportunities to serve St. Andrew Parish through a variety of liturgical ministries to our Church.

-The liturgy is the central gathering of the Catholic faith, and liturgies at Saint Andrew are greatly enhanced by the participation of the laity.
-Saint Andrew Parish encourages all parishioners to share their time and talents by involving themselves in the liturgy through attendance, participation, and service.
+The liturgy is the central gathering of the Catholic faith, and liturgies at St. Andrew are greatly enhanced by the participation of the laity.
+St. Andrew Parish encourages all parishioners to share their time and talents by involving themselves in the liturgy through attendance, participation, and service.

 Each choir member joins the assembly in solemnizing those liturgical celebrations whose importance demands the presence of a choir.
 The choir is an integral part of the music ministry of the parish and serves the assembly by adding beauty and solemnity to the liturgy.

 Desire to sing with the group is the main quality required